WARP-LAB/WARP-GUIDES-WEBPACK/03-devserver/readme.md

 Visit [http://webpacktest-devserver.test/](http://webpacktest-devserver.test/) and inspect.

-### If you are testing this using `localhost` having Node.js server (or even if you are using nginx, you should try this).
+### If you are working using `localhost` having Node.js server (or even if you are using nginx, you should try this).

 Then here is quick intro how to do this.
-Note that further everything will be explained as if it was served by nginx (both for development and production builds), however this should get you started how and where to replace `namedhost.test` with `localhost` as well as difference in port settings (for development builds).
+Note that further everything will be explained as if it was served by nginx (both for development and testing tier builds), however this should get you started how and where to replace `namedhost.test` with `localhost` as well as difference in port settings (for development builds).

 #### Configure public path